 \section{Thermodynamic Geometry}

-In this section we investigate thermodynamic phase transtions based on geometric formalism proposed by Weinhold, Ruppeiner and Quevado.
-The thermodynamic geometry is a possible tool to explore thermodynamic phase transitions from microscopic point of view.
+In this section, we investigate thermodynamic phase transitions based on geometric formalism proposed by Weinhold, Ruppeiner, and Quevedo.
+The thermodynamic geometry is a possible tool to explore thermodynamic phase transitions from a microscopic point of view.
 The thermodynamic scalar curvature \emph{R} is directly proportional to the correlation volume of the system $R\propto \xi ^d $, where $d$ is spatial dimensionality.
-The divergent behavior of curvature scalar ploted against entropy reflects the existance of critical points corresponding to thermodynamic phase transition.
+The divergent behavior of curvature scalar plotted against entropy reflects the existence of critical points corresponding to a thermodynamic phase transition.